 The IBMS program welcomes applications from highly motivated, PhD-seeking individuals with strong scientific backgrounds.
 Applications to the program are processed through the University of Notre Dame Graduate School.
 In preparing your application, please note the following:

 - The IBMS program is competitive, with a limited entering class size.
-Depending on their interests, students applying to the IBMS program are encouraged to apply simultaneously to a separate PhD program in Biochemistry, Chemistry, Biological Sciences, Physics, or Applied & Computational Mathematics & Statistics to increase their likelihood of being admitted for graduate study at the University of Notre Dame.
+Depending on their interests, students applying to the IBMS program are encouraged to apply simultaneously to a separate PhD program in Applied & Computational Mathematics & Statistics, Biochemistry, Biological Sciences, Chemistry, or Physics and Astronomy, to increase their likelihood of being admitted for graduate study at the University of Notre Dame.
 Note that all programs make independent admissions decisions.
 Instructions for submitting a simultaneous application to one of these programs are given below.

 - The IBMS program does not admit students in the spring semester.
 If you are interested in a spring admission, please contact one of the programs above.
 The IBMS program does not offer a Master's degree.